Brother of Sullivan Co. murder victim speaks out: ‘I feel a huge empty hole in my heart’

 KINGSPORT, Tenn.
 (WJHL)- Just hours after authorities identified a woman at the center of a murder investigation, her family told News Channel 11 they were devastated by their sudden loss.

-The Sullivan County Sheriff’s Office responded to a report Sunday of an unresponsive woman in her front yard on Fordtown Road.
+The Sullivan County Sheriff’s Office responded to a report of an unresponsive woman in her front yard on Fordtown Road Sunday.

 That woman, identified as Melissa Mingle, 37, was taken to the hospital to be treated for her injuries.